yoyo930021/flutter_compositions/docs/en/internals/reactivity-in-depth.md

 This document explains how Flutter Compositions builds fine-grained reactivity on top of Flutter’s widget system.

-> The original Traditional Chinese article lives at `/internals/reactivity-in-depth.md`.
-This version summarizes the key ideas for English readers.

 ## Building Blocks

 ### Ref